 The STARS Virginia Boucher Distinguished ILL (Interlibrary Loan) Librarian Award is an annual award consisting of $2,000, sponsored by OCLC, and a citation.
-It recognizes a degreed librarian for outstanding professional achievement, leadership, and contributions to interlibrzary loan and document delivery through recent publication of significant professional literature, participation in professional associations, and/or innovative approaches to practice in individual libraries.
+It recognizes an individual for outstanding professional achievement, leadership, and contributions to interlibrary loan and document delivery through recent publication of significant professional literature, participation in professional associations, and/or innovative approaches to practice in individual libraries.

 The candidate must have been employed in a library and held some responsibility for his or her institution’s ILL, document delivery, or resource sharing services at the time the contributions be honored was made.
 Contributions supporting a nomination must have occurred during the last two years prior to the nomination deadline.
 The candidate’s achievement must be demonstrated in at least one of the following areas:

 - Planning and implementing an innovative or pioneering approach to ILL/document delivery service that is recognized as a model on a regional or national level.